 - Portuguese, English, French and Spanish

 As a female sommelier in a traditionally male-dominated industry, Gabriela views every day as an opportunity to challenge herself to become even better.
-Her career has taken her to leading dining venues such as Restaurant Feitoria and Lab by Sergi Arola – experiences that have enabled her to absorb vast experience from some of the Lisbon’s leading wine gurus.
+Her career has taken her to leading dining venues such as Restaurant Feitoria and Lab by Sergi Arola – postings that enabled her to absorb vast experience from some of the Lisbon’s leading wine gurus.

 Gabriela, however, remains clear about her own place in the industry.
 “I don’t want to be seen as a female sommelier, just a sommelier,” she explains matter-of-factly.
 “Being a woman in this industry just makes me even more determined to succeed.
-I am as positive as I am stubborn, which helps, but above all I think I bring a sense of intuition, subtly and taste to the role that makes it easier to connect with people and the wines I am studying.”
+I am as positive as I am stubborn, which helps, but above all I think I bring a sense of intuition, subtlety and taste to the role that makes it easier to connect with people and the wines I am studying.”